s-victor/TinyPedal/docs/customization.md

 ## Brands preset
 **Brands preset is used for displaying brand name that matches specific vehicle name.**

-Brands preset can be customized by accessing `Vehicle brand editor` from `Config` menu in main window.
+Brands preset can be customized by accessing `Vehicle brand editor` from `Tools` menu in main window.
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 `brands.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.